 Having a high deductible seems risky, but when you are unemployed, it can help keep your premiums down to a more affordable range.
 If something horrible happens to you and you end up with medical bills in the tens of thousands of dollars range, paying $1,200 or $2,400 in deductible will be well worth it.

 You can also seek out help from your state with something called CHIP or Children’s Health Insurance Program.
 These programs vary by state but usually provide coverage for uninsured children.
 Whether or not you can pair this insurance up with an independent policy will depend on the program you qualify for, but it is a way to get coverage for your kids when you can’t afford coverage for yourself.

 No matter your situation, do whatever you can to avoid going without health insurance.
-You cannot control when you will get seriously ill or in an accident.
-All it takes is one accident to destroy your finances for a long time with sky high medical bills that you cannot pay.
+You cannot control when you get seriously ill or in an accident.
+All it takes is one accident to destroy your finances for a long time with sky-high medical bills that you cannot pay.
 Sacrificing to get minimal coverage is better than going without coverage at all.
-And you might consider using COBRA coverage for a month or two while you figure out your other options — although you’ll pay for it, it is better than needing insurance before you make a decision on which direction to go.
+And you might consider using COBRA coverage for a month or two while you figure out your other options — although you’ll pay for it, it is better than needing insurance before you decide which direction to go.